 A few years ago was the first time I ever made homemade vanilla extract and I couldn’t believe how easy it was!
 On top of being easy, it tasted so much better than store bought vanilla extract AND was much more affordable.
 I was hooked!
 Are you ready to learn how to make your own homemade vanilla extract with this easy recipe?

-Vanilla extract is also an easy homemade gift idea.
+Vanilla extract is an easy homemade gift idea.
 I store our vanilla extract in a glass mason jar but for gift giving try to dress it up a bit more and look for some unique shaped or colored glass jars at the store.

 When I first started making homemade vanilla extract, I was mainly using it when baking and making homemade vanilla ice cream.
 Then I got hooked on my afternoon fix of a homemade vanilla latte made with our vanilla extract.
 Last month I made the switch from coffee and now drink homemade chai tea everyday and love to add some of our vanilla extract for added extra flavor.
 There are so many uses for this delicious flavoring!